ebess/advanced-nova-media-library/readme.md

         return [
-            Images::make('Images', 'my_multi_collection') // second parameter is the media collection name ->conversion('medium-size') // conversion used to display the "original" image ->thumbnail('thumb') // conversion used to display the image ->multiple() // enable upload of multiple images - also ordering ->fullSize() // full size column
+            Images::make('Images', 'my_multi_collection') // second parameter is the media collection name ->conversion('medium-size') // conversion used to display the "original" image ->conversionOnView('thumb') // conversion used on the model's view ->thumbnail('thumb') // conversion used to display the image on the model's index page ->multiple() // enable upload of multiple images - also ordering ->fullSize() // full size column
                 ->rules('required', 'size:3') // validation rules for the collection of images